Elinor Armer: Biography

 Though her mother played the piano also, Elinor was taught to play by a neighbor, Fritz Berens, who happened to be a piano teacher.
 Her early lessons focused on ear training and dictation.
 These early music lessons fostered her love and influenced her becoming a composer later in life.

 Armer says that some of the major influences in her life include participating in a rhythm band when she was in kindergarten, the radio, and the records her siblings and parents would play around the house.

 She studied music under Darius Milhaud and Leon Kirchner for composition and Alexander Libermann for piano.
 She attended Mills College, where she received a Bachelor of Arts in 1961, the University of California, Berkeley from 1966 to 1968, and California State University, San Francisco, where she received a Master of Arts degree in 1972.
-She teaches composition and chairs the department at the San Francisco Conservatory of Music, and has performed and lectured throughout the United States.
+She taught composition at the San Francisco Conservatory of Music from 1975 to 2025 (she is now professor of composition, emerits), and has performed and lectured throughout the United States.
 She helped co-found the organization Composers, Inc. Her papers are housed at UC Berkeley Music Library.

 Education

 In 1957, Elinor graduated from Davis High School.
-While she did not know it then, Elinor would eventually go on to be induced into the Davis Senior High School Hall of Fame.
+While she did not know it then, Elinor would eventually go on to be inducted into the Davis Senior High School Hall of Fame.
 She went on to attend Mills College for her secondary education.
 While there, she tried out several different majors before deciding on majoring in music composition.
 Her Piano teacher, Alexander Libermann, had a great deal of influence on her pursuing the piano.
 Libermann was a very popular professor during his time, and gave a series of lectures on the piano - how to practice, play, and teach.
 Elinor graduated from Mills college in 1961.
 From there she continued on to study her masters at UC Berkeley, although she went on to complete her graduate degree in composition from California State, San Francisco.

 Career

 Elinor Armer has traveled throughout the U.S. as well as abroad to perform.
 Her music styles range from orchestral to solo.
 The majority of Elinor's composition including Promptu and Etude Quasi Cadenza has been written for pianist Lois Brandwynee.
 Elinor Armer enjoys a world-renowned reputation for her work in music education.
-Elinor is aligned with the San Francisco Conservatory of Music, in which she founded the Composition Department in 1985.
+Elinor was aligned with the San Francisco Conservatory of Music, in which she founded the Composition Department in 1985, and she continued teaching students until her retirement in 2025.
 Along with the Conservatory of Music, Elinor teaches piano, composition, music history, and theory to students out of her home studio located in Berkeley, CA.